yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![On the panel, App Service name, Resource group, and Source Slot are all highlighted.](images/stepbystep/media/image92.png "Swap Slots task configuration")

 19. Let's wrap up this activity by giving our release pipeline a new name.
-Click on the existing "New release pipeline" name to begin editing it.
+Choose the existing "New release pipeline" name to begin editing it.
 Change the name to "TailspinToys Release".

     ![On the screen, TailspinToys Release name is highlighted.](images/stepbystep/media/image92a.png "Release pipeline name change")

-20. Click the "Save" button at the top of the screen and confirm by clicking the "OK" button.
+20. Select "Save" button at the top of the screen and confirm by clicking the "OK" button.

 21. Congratulations!
 You have just created your first release pipeline.

 ### Task 2: Add test and production environments to release pipeline

-1. On the Pipeline tab, move your mouse over the dev stage and a click the **Clone** button to create a copy of the tasks from the dev stage.
+1. On the Pipeline tab, move your mouse over the dev stage and a select the **Clone** button to create a copy of the tasks from the dev stage.
 We will use the same steps to deploy to test with a few configuration changes.

     ![On the screen, the Clone button is highlighted.](images/stepbystep/media/image96.png "Copy the deployment tasks")